Kitchen cabinets and Maytag® dishwasher with open Third Level Rack

-How to Install a Maytag® Dishwasher
+How to Install a Dishwasher in 8 Steps

 Watch this video and learn how to install a dishwasher from Maytag® appliance experts.

-Tools for a successful installation:
+Tools for a Successful Installation

 • Parts included with your dishwasher